-School-based solutions will be needed to support the many staff and student family and health challenges.
-Students will each be assigned to their General

-Studies and Judaic Studies classroom teacher.
+School-based solutions have been implemented to support the many staff and student family and health challenges.
+Students are each assigned to their General Studies and Judaic Studies classroom teacher.
 If we are required to move to an adapted or distance learning environment, students will be supported.